loomio/loomio_help/content/guides/consent_process/index.md

     parent: guides
 ---

-_This article is co-produced by Loomio and Round Sky Solutions, who initially designed the Integrative Consent process._
+_By Loomio and Round Sky Solutions—creators of the Integrative Consent process._

-Our world grows more complex, with higher stakes and increasing feelings of scarcity, by the day.
+Our world grows more complex, with higher stakes and feelings of scarcity increasing by the day.
 Time is of the essence, the relevance of our actions more vital, and our ability to work together to transform Goliath challenges more pressing than ever.

-Yet our ability to collectively make effective and efficient decisions, and then collaboratively and consistently enact them, remains elusive... sometimes there and sometimes not.
-If we can better our practice of collaboration, not only can we improve participation and engagement, but we can gain momentum in bringing about a more beautiful world.
+Yet, our ability to collectively make effective and efficient decisions – and then collaboratively and consistently enact them – remains elusive, sometimes there and sometimes not.
+If we can better collaborate, we can improve participation and engagement _and_ gain momentum in bringing about a more beautiful world.

 ![A workshop space with many hands and materials](better_collaboration.png)

 Part of effective collaboration is around decision making, both individual and collective, including who makes which decisions, by which methods, and when.
-In this article, we begin a tutorial series on collaboration processes by sharing a simple step-by-step for better collective decision making in any group, and especially with groups working across space.
+In this article, we begin a series of simple step-by-step guides for better collaboration and collective decision making in any group, and especially with groups working across space.

-Given that we are currently emerging out of a long history of top down leadership as the dominant way of leading, collective decision making faces some common challenges:
+Given that we are currently emerging out of a long history of top down leadership as the dominant way of leading, collective decision making faces some challenges:

 - Lack of clear process can leave people confused and unable to meaningfully participate, e.g., _‘what are we deciding?’_ or _‘how will this go?’_  and _'how does my voice matter?'_